Woodside's TD in final minute lifts Titans past Cards 26-23 – KION546

 TENNESSEE JOBS’ COMPETITION

 Undrafted free agent Ryan Stonehouse punted for the Titans, and the rookie from Colorado State took a big step toward winning the job held by three-time Pro Bowler Brett Kern.
 Stonehouse boomed a 64-yarder with his impressive hangtime on a ball downed at the Arizona 7.
-He averaged 49.4 yards on seven punts with three downed inside the Cardinals 20.
+He averaged a net of 41.9 yards on seven punts with three downed inside the Cardinals 20.

+“I told him, ‘I’ve been in the league a long time, and I’ve seen three or four people my entire life hit a ball like he does,'” Kern said.
+“I knew it was going to be hard.
+I knew what he was really good at, and what he’s really good at I’m probably not, and what I’m really good at, he just needs to work on it.”

-Rookie Nicholas Petit-Frere started at right tackle for the Titans, a job the third-round pick out of Ohio State seems to have won this preseason over Dillon Radunz, a second-round pick in 2021.
+Rookie Nicholas Petit-Frere started at right tackle for the Titans.
+General manager Jon Robinson said during the telecast that the third-round pick out of Ohio State has won the job over Dillon Radunz, a second-round pick in 2021.

 INJURIES